 Tip: Talk to a jeweler about the ways that you can redesign your piece of jewelry to fit your lifestyle and suit your style preferences.

 If you don’t wear a lot of jewelry, consider having it redesigned into multiple pieces for your children.
 There are even options for cremation jewelry should you choose to do that.
+You can also opt for a customized urn from a store like Foreverence and display the ring with it.
 Whatever you decide, you are sure to be able to create something that suits you.

 6. Put it Away for Safekeeping